Triple digit heat back in Houston

-We’ve got a dangerous broken record on our hands for this weekend and beyond.
-Our highs will be in the upper 90s and low 100s this weekend and all next week.
-Heat advisory has been extended through Saturday night with it feeling like 108-110 degrees in the afternoon.
+We’ve got a dangerous broken record on our hands for today and beyond.
+Our highs will be in the upper 90s and low 100s again on Sunday and all next week.
+Heat advisory has been extended through tonight with it feeling like 108-110 degrees in the afternoon.

 10-Day Forecast: